-The most commonly reported adverse effects associated with Gabapentin are somnolence, dizziness, ataxia, and fatigue.
+The most commonly reported adverse effects associated with Gabapentin are somnolence, dizziness, ataxia, fatigue, and dysphagia.

 Nystagmus, tremor, diplopia, amblyopia, pharyngitis, rhinitis, dysarthria, nausea and vomiting, weight gain, edema, dyspepsia, amnesia, weakness, paraesthesia, arthralgia, myalgia, headache, purpura, leucopenia, anxiety, and urinary-tract infection may occur less frequently.

 Rarely, pancreatitis, altered liver function tests, erythema multiforme, Stevens-Johnson syndrome, and blood glucose fluctuations in diabetics have been reported.

 Common psychiatric effects include confusion, depression, and nervousness, and, more rarely, hallucinations and psychoses.

 Other adverse effects include acute renal failure, allergic reactions, alopecia, angioedema, chest pain, hepatitis, jaundice, movement disorders such as choreoathetosis, dyskinesia and dystonia, palpitations, thrombocytopenia, and tinnitus.